alaiacano/alaiacano.github.io/_posts/2021-08-15-interviews.markdown

 <script src="https://gist.github.com/35a63e7631b60641fc0342f31461b80d.js?file=pipeline1.yaml" type="text/javascript"></script>

 YAML!
 Nice.
-Yaml is fun to joke about, but Vicki Boykis posted [a twitter poll](https://twitter.com/vboykis/status/1407821631997759488) about which languages people use in Data Science/ML and the most common reply was "does yaml count?"
+YAML is fun to joke about, but Vicki Boykis posted [a twitter poll](https://twitter.com/vboykis/status/1407821631997759488) about which languages people use in Data Science/ML and the most common reply was "does YAML count?"
 If everyone asks, it means yes.

-The above yaml does not actually do anything, and this is ostensibly a post about software coding interviews, so let's build something that reverses a linked list given this pipeline definition.
+The above YAML does not actually do anything, and this is ostensibly a post about software coding interviews, so let's build something that reverses a linked list given this pipeline definition.
 Is this overkill for the goal of reversing a 4-element linked list?
 Sure.
-But it's a good analog to the modular systems that we are paid to build and use as software engineers (especially Data/ML engineers).
-It's the kind of thing that we actually do every day, and should be familiar with.
-In other words, **Components are the new Pointers.**
+But it's a good analog to the modular systems that we are paid to build and use as software engineers, especially Data/ML engineers.

-So let's dive in.
+It is increasingly common to use this kind of "pipeline-as-YAML" configuration to piece together a workflow of pre-built components <sup id="a1">[1](#f1)</sup>.
+Some real examples of this are [TFX components](https://www.tensorflow.org/tfx/guide/understanding_tfx_pipelines#component), [scikit-learn Pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), or [Airflow DAGs](https://airflow.apache.org/docs/apache-airflow/1.10.12/concepts.html).
+Perhaps _components_ are the new _pointers_.
+If that's the case, let's make a coding question that will use this context to assess coding ability.

 ### Coding problem: Implement a framework to execute this pipeline

-First we'll need to define a `Task` class to carry out the logic of each `task` defined in the yaml.
+First we'll need to define a `Task` class to carry out the logic of each `task` defined in the YAML.
 A `Task` may take an input `LinkedList` from a previous `Task`, performs some operation on it, and produces an output.
 Here's the interface:

 <script src="https://gist.github.com/35a63e7631b60641fc0342f31461b80d.js?file=base_task.py" type="text/javascript"></script>

-It takes an input `LinkedList` and a `name` for the task, and has an abstract `execute` method that will have to mutate `self._lst` (which is maybe not ideal but we'll work with it).
-Let's extend `Task` to perform the actions seen in the yaml: `push_values`, `reverse_list`, and `print_list`.
+It takes an input `LinkedList` and a `name` for the task, and has an abstract `execute` method that will have to mutate `self._lst`.
+As an interviewer, I'd ask whether mutating `self._lst` is ideal here.
+"Pipelines" are a pretty functional concept, where side effects are not ideal.
+How would the candidate account for this mutation and make sure it's safe?
+This is a great opportunity for a conversation about ways of building software, which you don't really get when the problem is to implement a single algorithm.

+With that, let's extend `Task` to perform the actions seen in the YAML: `push_values`, `reverse_list`, and `print_list`.

 <script src="https://gist.github.com/35a63e7631b60641fc0342f31461b80d.js?file=tasks.py" type="text/javascript"></script>

 You can see that I moved the `reverse` method into `ReverseListTask`, so we can remove the method from the `LinkedList` class.
 One benefit of this task-based approach is that the logic that we want to perform is located within the `Task`, and this helps us achieve that task.
 None of the other `Task`s need to know about reversing a list, and having code around to do unnecessary tasks might become step towards "Dependency Hell."

-Our yaml config has an `action` field that we can use to decide which of these subclasses to use for each step in the pipeline.
-Let's use a factory function for that <sup id="a1">[1](#f1)</sup>.
+Our YAML config has an `action` field that we can use to decide which of these subclasses to use for each step in the pipeline.
+Let's use a factory function for that <sup id="a2">[2](#f2)</sup>.

 <script src="https://gist.github.com/35a63e7631b60641fc0342f31461b80d.js?file=task_factory.py" type="text/javascript"></script>

-Now it's time to think about parsing the yaml config itself.
-We'll put each `task` in the yaml array into a `TaskDefinition` dataclass to hold all of the parameters and values:
+Now it's time to think about parsing the YAML config itself.
+We'll put each `task` in the YAML array into a `TaskDefinition` dataclass to hold all of the parameters and values:

 <script src="https://gist.github.com/35a63e7631b60641fc0342f31461b80d.js?file=task_definition.py" type="text/javascript"></script>

-At this point, we have
+At this point, we have:

 - Broken each step of the pipeline into a "task," which is described by a `TaskDefinition`.
 - Made an abstract `Task` class that can be extended to perform the actual work defined by each stage of the pipeline.
 - Made a helper function to convert an `action` (string) from the `TaskDefinition` into the appropriate `Task`.

-Now we can write a `Parser` class to read the whole yaml file and turn it into a list of `TaskDefinitions` that we'll need to run.
+Now we can write a `Parser` class to read the whole YAML file and turn it into a list of `TaskDefinitions` that we'll need to run.
 It will have three methods:

-- `parse` to read the yaml and produce a list of `TaskDefinition`s
+- `parse` to read the YAML and produce a list of `TaskDefinition`s
 - `describe` to print a preview of which tasks will be executed
 - `run` to create each `Task` in the pipeline and call `execute` on it